Cathal mac Finguine: Mór Muman

 Of Mór Muman a legend survives which compares her to the goddess of sovereignty.
 Mór was placed under an enchantment and lost her senses.
 She wandered Ireland for two years before she came to Cashel and the court of Fingen.
 Fingen eventually slept with her, and her memory returned.
 In the morning, Fingen gave her the Queen's robe and brooch, and put aside his current Queen, daughter of the king of the Deisi, and put Mór in her place as she was of better blood.
 The Metrical Dindshenchas say of Fingen mac Áedo and Mór:Best of the women of Inis Failis Mór daughter of Áed Bennan.Better is Fingen than any herothat drives about Femen.

 When Fingen died, the story says, Mór Muman married Cathal mac Finguine.
 Unfortunately, the collector of this tale mistook this Cathal for his great-grandfather, Cathal mac Áedo Flaind.
 He may have married Mór Muman, but Cathal mac Finguine certainly did not.

+Depiction in The Vision of Mac Conglinne

+Cathal Mac Finguine is a major character portrayed in the medieval satire Aislinge Meic Con Glinne as ruler of the Kingdom of Munster.
+The satire is a commentary on the religious politics of 8th century Ireland.

+Cathal is vying for the Kingship of Tara against the Kings of Ailech and in an effort to cement cordial relations he attempts courting Lígach, the daughter of Máel Dúin mac Máele Fithrich.

+This battle for supremacy between Leath Cuinn and Leath Moga is expressed through the dialogue of a crone from each realm:

+"He comes from the North, comes from the North,The son of Máeldúin, over the rocks,Over Barrow's brink, over Barrow's brinkThe kine he take he will not stay.